kaliatech/website-kaliatech/content/blogposts/2022/20220211-ref-scrum-points.md

 Reasons for estimating with points:

-* As developers, we want to make sure we generally agree between ourselves on the level of effort needed to complete a given story.
+* As developers, there should be a general agreement on the level of effort that will be needed to complete a given story.
+Agreement helps with estimation accuracy and making sure the story is sufficiently defined.
-* As managers and planners, point related metrics will eventually be useful to estimate and prioritize the work a team can get done in upcoming sprints and future projects.
+* As managers and planners, point related metrics will become useful for estimating and prioritizing future work.

-Point values, velocity, & capacity are relative to a team and have little meaning outside of that team.
+Point values, velocity, & capacity are relative to a team and have little meaning outside that team.
 I am providing my suggestions here as a starting point for point values, but these are only suggestions.

-I like the Fibonacci sequence ( or a doubling sequence) because it helps me remember that the point values are completely relative.
+I like using the Fibonacci sequence (or a doubling sequence) because it helps to remember that the point values are completely relative.
 Point values should be representation of complexity and effort for the team to complete.
 They do not always map to time-to-complete, but in practice, that's usually the most useful way to estimate.

+These guidelines assume 2-week sprints.

 ### 1 Point